-This past January, when the first US Covid-19 case was discovered, we all felt our world turn upside down by something we couldn’t see, let alone control.
-From what we’ve had to endure this year, saying that it’s been hard would be a drastic understatement.
+When the first US Covid-19 case was discovered this past January, we all felt our world turn upside down.
+From what we’ve had to endure this year, saying that it’s been challenging would be a drastic understatement.

-Although the country still has a ways to go, we’re all looking forward to the day when we can put this behind us and return to life as usual.
-Fortunately, we’re already beginning to see fragments of regular life re-emerging in Vegas.
+Although the country still has a ways to go, we’re all looking forward to the day when we can put this behind us.
+Fortunately, fragments of regular life are re-emerging in Vegas.

 When Will The Clubs Open?

-Our understanding is that the night and day clubs won’t be able to open until the final phase, given the size of the crowds that the clubs attract.
+Our understanding is that the night and day clubs may not open until the final phase, given the size of the crowds.
 We’ll be sure to update this closure list as we receive more information from the Governor and the clubs.

 |Apex Social Club||Temporarily Closed|